mustahidhasan/service_communication/README.md

 ## 9 Microsoft Graph distribution lists

 * Manual/custom DL creation has been removed.
-Lists are sourced directly from Microsoft Entra ID via the Graph API.
+Lists are sourced directly from Microsoft Entra ID via the Graph API and attached to individual incidents without any intermediate “import” step.
 * Required environment variables: `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`.
-The app requests `Group.Read.All` to search distribution groups.
+The app requests `Group.Read.All` _and_ `Directory.Read.All` to discover distribution groups by id, email, or display name.
 * UI updates:
-  * Inline AD search for incident creation, message sending, and the dedicated "Edit recipients" modal (no more modal pop-ups or scrolling).
+  * Inline Microsoft 365 search for incident creation and the dedicated "Edit recipients" modal (message composer consumes the stored incident defaults).
   * Users can add optional one-off recipients; selections persist per incident and are re-used for future updates.
+  * Editing recipients jumps directly into the editor without extra scrolling; leaving the selection empty when sending/closing reuses the saved defaults.
-* Storage/audit rules: only the Graph object id, display name, and email are stored for lists.
-Recipient snapshots (including HTML/text bodies) are captured per message.
+* Storage/audit rules: only the Graph object id, display name, and email snapshot are stored per incident.
+Recipient snapshots (including HTML/text bodies) are captured per message, and Microsoft Graph is queried at send time to ensure the DL still exists.

 ## 10 Email templates